whitefishdontjump/PracticalMachineLearning/PML-March-2015RRO-project-jhr.md

 ## [15] TRUE TRUE TRUE TRUE TRUE TRUE
 ```

-While removing user_name as a predictor caused a slight decrease in overall accuracy with the training2 set, it's performance on testing2 and on the submitted test set was excellent.
+Removing user_name as a predictor caused a slight increase in overall accuracy with the training2 set, and it’s performance on testing2 and on the submitted test set was excellent.
 I conclude that removing user_name from predictors was an acceptable approach to building the predictive model.

 Thank you for reading and reviewing my work.